HurleySk/hydro-map/README.md

 ### Core Capabilities

 - **On-Demand Watershed Delineation**: Click any point on the map to instantly compute the upstream catchment area with detailed statistics.
-- **Water Accumulation Heatmap**: Visualize upslope water accumulation patterns with a blue gradient heatmap showing drainage intensity.
+- **Topographic Wetness Index (TWI)**: Visualize areas prone to water saturation with a blue gradient showing dry to wet areas based on upslope area and slope.
 - **Dual Stream Networks**: Visualize both NHD-based real streams and DEM-derived calculated streams with Strahler order, flow direction, and length attributes.
 - **HUC12 Watershed Boundaries**: Reference layer showing USGS hydrologic unit boundaries with labels.
 - **Terrain Analysis**: Toggle hillshade, slope, aspect, and contour visualizations derived from the DEM.
-- **Cross-Section Tool**: Draw a line to generate elevation profiles along any transect.
+- **Cross-Section Tool**: Draw a line to generate elevation profiles with distance metrics, sample counts, and geology contact totals.
-- **Feature Queries**: Inspect stream attributes at clicked locations using the Feature Info panel.
+- **Feature Queries**: Inspect stream and geology attributes with an adjustable search buffer and structured warnings for data limitations.
-- **Dynamic Legend**: Color gradient legend that appears when water accumulation layer is active.
+- **Dataset Health Monitoring**: API endpoint (`/api/feature-info/status`) for checking data availability and integrity of all datasets.
+- **Dynamic Legends**: Auto-display legends for TWI and geology layers, synced with layer visibility and opacity.
 - **Tile Health Monitoring**: Built-in tile status panel reports coverage, reachability, and max zoom for every PMTiles source.
 - **Colorblind Accessible**: Geology layer features distinct texture patterns alongside colors for red/green colorblind users.